Departing from protocol, pope goes to Russian embassy over Ukraine | Politics

 Departing from protocol, pope goes to Russian embassy over Ukraine

-Pope Francis went to the Russian embassy to the Holy See on Friday to relay his concern over Russia's invasion of Ukraine to Moscow's ambassador, in an unprecedented departure from diplomatic protocol.
+Pope Francis went to the Russian embassy to the Vatican on Friday to relay his concern over Russia's invasion of Ukraine to Moscow's ambassador, in an unprecedented departure from diplomatic protocol.

-Pope Francis went to the Russian embassy to the Holy See on Friday to relay his concern over Russia's invasion of Ukraine to Moscow's ambassador, in an unprecedented departure from diplomatic protocol.
+Pope Francis went to the Russian embassy to the Vatican on Friday to relay his concern over Russia's invasion of Ukraine to Moscow's ambassador, in an unprecedented departure from diplomatic protocol.
 Vatican spokesman Matteo Bruni said the pope spent more than half an hour at the embassy.

 When contacted for comment by Reuters, the Russian embassy said the ambassador was not available.
 The visit by a pope to an embassy to talk to an ambassador in a time of conflict is unprecedented in living memory.